 It's a good idea to plan in a 'recovery day' when you might spin out for a shorter, flatter ride, though prepare to be flexible with this as the weather dictates.

-Prepare your bike
+4. Prepare your bike for the cycling holiday

 There's few things worse than a week of listening to a noisy pedal - or worse, having your descents ruined by tyres you don't trust or brakes that are so near the metal you're not quite sure if you're going to be able to brake for that fast approaching bend.